lioden/quim-news/README.md

 # Jornal do Senhor Joaquim

-> A mockup project of a news platform
-Built using Nuxt/VueJS + Vuetify + Axios and Unsplash API.
+> A mockup project of a news platform using Nuxt/VueJS + Vuetify + Axios and Unsplash API.

 ## Build Setup
 Open cmd or git bash, and navigate to the downloaded project folder.